 Reid Sagehorn was an honor roll student and a football and basketball co-captain at Rogers High School in Minnesota.
 The 17-year-old senior became aware of a rumor about him kissing one of the gym teachers at school.
 The post asked if Reid had “made out” with the 28-year-old teacher.
 Reid tweeted back saying “Actually, yes.”

-The school claimed Reid violated the district’s code of conduct for social media.
+The school claimed Reid violated the district’s code of conduct for social media, even though his tweet was outside of school hours, off school grounds, not at a school event and without using school property.
 Reid was suspended for seven weeks for his Twitter response.
 The teacher was questioned by the police and cleared of any improprieties.
 The local prosecutor also declined to file any charges due to insufficient evidence of criminal activity.
 Reid transferred to another school and is on track to graduate this spring.